-For 2022, Stickley is proud to unveil the Meadowflower Cabinet, a brand-new design in the style of Mission but imagined from a modern perspective by Stickley Associate Designer Joe Dunaske in collaboration with Director of Design Marissa Brown.
-Given the challenging pandemic year we’ve all struggled through, Joe sought to create something that would send an empathetic message to Stickley’s customers.
-He found inspiration in the Victorian practice of floriography—popular at the birth of the English Arts and Crafts movement—in which species of flowers were assigned meaning and used to convey unspoken sentiments to the recipient.
+For 2022, Stickley is proud to unveil the Meadowflower Cabinet, a brand-new design in the style of Mission but imagined from a modern perspective by Director of Design Marissa Brown with inlay by Associate Designer Joe Dunaske.
+Given the challenging pandemic year we’ve all struggled through, they sought to create an inlay that would send an empathetic message to Stickley’s customers.
+Joe found inspiration in the Victorian practice of floriography—popular at the birth of the English Arts and Crafts movement—in which species of flowers were assigned meaning and used to convey unspoken sentiments to the recipient.

 Joe settled on cornflower and mint, a combination that “can tell a friend they are thought of and loved during a difficult time.”
 He turned this into a 10-inch-high inlay design in the spirit of Harvey Ellis, even drawing 11 points on each flower so that a pair on the cabinet would total 22, symbolizing this new year.